Physical Therapy Board of California

 Physical Therapist License Defense

-Each year, the Physical Therapy Board of California (PTBC) receives about a thousand complaints on physical therapist and physical therapy assistant licensees and license applicants.
+Each year, the Physical Therapy Board of California (PTBC) receives hundreds of complaints on physical therapist and physical therapy assistant licensees and license applicants.
 Most complaints come from consumers, other license holders or professionals, and other governmental agencies.
 Criminal convictions are by far the greatest reason for these complaints, according to the board’s most recent report.
 Other reasons for complaints that result in disciplinary actions include:

 - Sexual misconduct

 - Gross negligence

 - Aiding and abetting the unlicensed practice of physical therapy

 - Billing fraud or dishonesty

 - Convictions reported to the PTBC from Department of Justice and/or other agencies

 If you’re a physical therapist or physical therapist assistant facing an investigation or disciplinary proceeding before the board, our attorneys have the experience and resources to provide expert representation.